amankitsingh/portfolio_v1/content/featured/GoogleKeepClone/index.md

   - SqlAlchemy
 ---

-A simple Google Keep clone built with frontend HTML & CSS & javascript in frontend and Python, Flask as the backend with SqlAlchemy and firebase at the backend.
+Google Keep clone built with frontend HTML & CSS & javascript in frontend and Python, Flask as the backend with SqlAlchemy and firebase at the backend.